Transimpedance amplifier

 Fig. 1.
 Simple transimpedance amplifier which converts an input current source I_{in} into a voltage output V_{out}.

 In electronics, a transimpedance amplifier (TIA) is a current to voltage converter, almost exclusively implemented with one or more operational amplifiers (opamps).
 The TIA can be used to amplify the current output of Geiger–Müller tubes, photo multiplier tubes, accelerometers, photodetectors and other sensors (that are modeled well as a current source) into a usable voltage.

 Current to voltage converters are used with sensors that have a current response to their measured physical quantity that is more linear than their voltage response.
 This is the case with photodiodes where it is not uncommon for the current response to have better than 1% nonlinearity over a wide range of light input.

 The transimpedance amplifier presents a low impedance to the sensor and isolates it from the output voltage of the operational amplifier.
 In its simplest form (Fig. 1), a transimpedance amplifier is just an opamp with a large-valued feedback resistor, R_{f}.
 This resistor sets the amplifier's transimpedance (i.e. its change in output voltage divided by its change in input current, sometimes simply referred to as "gain") to -R_{f}.
 This is negative since the amplifier is in an inverting configuration.

 There are several different configurations of transimpedance amplifiers, each suited to a particular application.
 The one factor they all have in common is the requirement to convert the low-level current of a sensor to a voltage.
 The gain, bandwidth, as well as current and voltage offsets change with different types of sensors, requiring different configurations of transimpedance amplifiers.

 DC operation

 In the circuit shown in Figure 1, a sensor (represented as a current source) such as a photodiode is connected between ground and the inverting input of the opamp.
-The other input of the opamp is also connected to ground, so the non-inverting input becomes a virtual ground.
+The other input of the opamp is also connected to ground, so the inverting input becomes a virtual ground.
 This provides a low-impedance load for the photodiode, which keeps the photodiode voltage low.
 The photodiode operates in photovoltaic mode with no external bias.
 The high gain of the opamp keeps the photodiode current equal to the feedback current through R_{f}.
 The input offset voltage due to the photodiode is very low in this self-biased photovoltaic mode.
 This permits a large gain without any large output offset voltage.
 This configuration is used with photodiodes that are illuminated with low light levels and require a lot of gain.